aehng/Lecture-Notes/Using_Git/Introduction_to_Git.md

 |[git push](https://git-scm.com/docs/git-push)      | Send committed changes to a remote repository
 |[git pull](https://git-scm.com/docs/git-pull)      | Download and integrate changes from a remote repository

-As you explore git's capabilities [this reference](https://git-scm.com/docs) will be useful.
+As you explore Git's capabilities [this reference](https://git-scm.com/docs) will be useful.

 There is an eleventh command that we won't use in this class...